 It’s an un-anchored Good-ness we’ve defined for ourselves…one that can be redefined over and over…to our liking.
 How convenient for us!

 But!…(you knew it was coming)…

 …Whatsoever thing persuadeth men to do good is of me; for good cometh of none save it be of me.
 I am the same that leadeth men to all good;

-Additionally, we are taught this:
+To answer that is another scripture where we are taught this:

 12 Wherefore, all things which are good cometh of God; and that which is evil cometh of the devil; for the devil is an enemy unto God, and fighteth against him continually, and inviteth and enticeth to sin, and to do that which is evil continually.

 13 But behold, that which is of God inviteth and enticeth to do good continually; wherefore, every thing which inviteth and enticeth to do good, and to love God, and to serve him, is inspired of God.

 Short and simple: Good-ness comes from God.
 When we are being good…we aren’t doing it for Goodness’s sake.
 Rather, we are doing what God, our Father in Heaven, has led us…inspired us…to do.

 So… how come people innately have these feelings of Compassion, Kindness, Love, etc. anyways…as if it was already inside of us?
 Built in?